This article will help you install Provider Connectivity Assurance.

 Getting Started

-To start, you must download Provider Connectivity Assurance from the Download Portal.
-An account must be created for you by Cisco or by a user with an existing account to access the website.
-You must provide a valid email to access your Download Portal.
-You may be emailed a temporary access code to continue.
+To begin, you must download Provider Connectivity Assurance from the Download Portal.
+To access the website, an account must be created for you by Cisco or by a user with an existing account.

 The first step is to prepare an instance by giving it a name and selecting if the instance will be able to make outbound requests back to our servers directly or if they will require an HTTPS proxy.
-Choose the appropriate network availability for your installation environment.
-This selection will alter the installation command shared in the next step to include the instruction on how to setup the HTTPS proxy as appropriate.

 If you are running Provider Connectivity Assurance using IPv6, you must choose a version of the software that is for dual stack.
 For example, version 25.7.7-1-dual-stack

 .
-If you are not IPv6 your version will look like 25.7.7-1
+If you are not using IPv6, your version will look like 25.7.7-1

 .